 Providing them with data and reports relating to their performance will make this much easier.
-Using PlayVox enables you to share such key details and help them spot their own strengths and weaknesses.
+Using Playvox enables you to share such key details and help them spot their own strengths and weaknesses.
 Real-time messaging makes providing feedback on the fly far easier, and more practical.

 It cultivates more personal development too, helping them to explore their own potential.

-7. Embrace the power of role-play
+7. Embrace the Power of Role-Playing

 Role-playing is a terrific method for offering your agents more insight into a customer’s potential problem.
-This is one of the more interactive, engaging call center coaching best practices, an excellent alternative to simply providing employees with a list of do’s and don'ts.
+This is one of the more interactive, engaging call center coaching best practices, an excellent alternative to simply providing employees with a list of dos and don'ts.

-Your agents can develop their listening skills without worrying about the pressure of a real customer interaction, and learn how to handle varying attitudes with less risk of angering a caller.
+Your agents can develop their listening skills without worrying about the pressure of real customer interaction, and learn how to handle varying attitudes with less risk of angering a caller.

 Each customer service agent in your employ will face their own individual obstacles and challenges.
 These may vary from one day or week to another, depending on different circumstances.

 It’s crucial to speak with agents and discuss what they feel may be standing in the way of their achieving their goals.
 For example, this could be due to environmental factors, like the ambient noise of multiple conversations all around them.